tlotr/starshiptomlfile/README.md

 Github: https://github.com/starship/starship

-Place the starship.toml file in ~/.config/
+Place the **starship.toml** file in ~/.config/

+If you are using a desktop then remove everything under battery and only **disabled: true**

+This is remove the annoying message from the terminal of not finding the battery.